Have you heard about Optavia and thought about trying it? I have a quick quiz to help you decide if you should:

-- Do you enjoy paying for over-priced snacks and meals you could easily purchase at the grocery store for less?
+- Would you like to pay for over-priced and highly processed snacks and meals you could easily purchase at the grocery store for less?

-- Would you like to pay a multi-million-dollar company to learn how to properly starve yourself?
+- Would you like to pay a multi-million-dollar company to teach you how to starve yourself?

-- Do you find diet companies with a long history of deception, harassment, lies, lawsuits, and no formal nutritional education trustworthy?
+- Do you trust diet companies with a long history of deception, harassment, lies, lawsuits, and no formal nutritional education?